TaitoUnited/taito-cli/docs/manual/05-continuous-integration-and-delivery.md

 ## 5. Continuous integration and delivery

-In most cases your CI/CD tool needs only to execute a bunch of Taito CLI commands without any arguments to get the job done.
+In most cases your CI/CD tool needs only to execute a bunch of simple Taito CLI commands to get the job done.
 Everything is already configured in taito-config.sh, and Taito CLI provides support for various infrastructures by plugins.
-You can also easily run any of the CI/CD steps manually from command line using *Taito CLI*.
+This means that you can also easily run any of the CI/CD steps manually from command line using *Taito CLI*.
 A typical CI/CD process would consist of the following steps.
 Run `taito -h` to see decription of the commands.

 ```
 # Prepare build